jcu-eresearch/Edgar/userguide.md

 ## Vetting Mode

 Vetting mode lets birdwatchers and experts improve Edgar's modelling by correcting and classifying bird observations.

 <img src="{{ site.JB.BASE_PATH }}/images/cassowaryvetting.png" />

-## Edgar's potential

-Everyone can enjoy using Edgar to explore the impact of climate change on birds; Edgar also makes the corrected observations and projected climate data files available for download.

-Edgar not only collects corrections to observations, but shares them with the [Atlas of Living Australia](http://www.ala.org.au/), so bird experts' knowledge is available to all.